Core concepts

 getFavoriteStarshipName(Luke) // Error

-This throws an error, because fetchStarship returns a Promise which is not yet resolved when getStarshipName tries to retrieve the name property on its passed parameter.
+This throws an error, because `fetchStarship` returns a `Promise` which is not yet resolved when `getStarshipName` tries to retrieve the `name` property on its passed parameter.
 Too bad!

 Oh!
-We suddenly remember that Promises have a then method, which allows chaining.
+We suddenly remember that `Promises` have a [`then`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) method, which allows chaining.
 Let's use that.

 const getFavoriteStarshipName = user => getStarships(user).then(head).then(fetchStarship).then(getStarshipName)